You're at the Bluebell Railway Web Site

-The final development of the classic express 4-4-0, the three-cylinder Schools class were designed originally for the Hastings line with its restricted loading gauge and short turntable at St. Leonards, but proved themselves capable of hauling the Southern's top expresses along-side larger engines on the railway's other main lines.
+The final development of the classic express 4-4-0, the V-class or "Schools" are believed to be the most powerful engines ever built of the 4-4-0 arrangement.
+These three-cylinder engines were designed originally for the Hastings line, with its restricted loading gauge and short turntable at St. Leonards.
+However they proved themselves capable of hauling the Southern's top expresses, alongside larger engines, on the railway's other main lines.
 "Stowe" was one of a batch built for the London-Portsmouth run.
-Following the electrification of this line in 1937 many were transferred to Bournemouth shed, and used both on express trains into London Waterloo, and with lighter portions of through trains going further West.
+Following the electrification of this line in 1937 many were transferred to Bournemouth shed, where they were used both on express trains into London Waterloo and with lighter portions of through trains going further west.

-Cecil J. Allen reported in 1939 on a run with this particular locomotive from Dorchester to Wareham, recording 95mph near Wool, a speed though to be a record for the Schools class.
+Cecil J. Allen reported in 1939 on a run with this particular locomotive from Dorchester to Wareham, recording 95mph near Wool - a speed believed to be a record for the class.

-Bought from British Rail by Lord Montague, it was for a time displayed at his motor museum at Beaulieu, in the company of Pullman Car Fingall, before moving to the East Somerset Railway in 1973 and the Bluebell in 1980 where it was rapidly restored to working order.
-Having hauled its share of trains for the duration of its boiler certificate, it has more recently been stored awaiting its turn in the workshop.
+Bought from British Railways by Lord Montague, 'Stowe' was for a time displayed at his motor museum at Beaulieu, in the company of Pullman Car Fingall, before moving first to the East Somerset Railway in 1973 and then the Bluebell in 1980 where it was rapidly restored to working order.
+Having hauled its share of trains for the duration of its boiler certificate, it is now stored awaiting its turn in the workshop.

-In September 2000 it was bought by the Maunsell Locomotive Society, so securing its future on the Bluebell.
-As a start to the loco's overhaul, their restoration team have taken on the complete rebuilding of the tender, which has received new drag boxes and a new tender body.
+In September 2000 No. 928 was bought from Lord Montague by the Maunsell Locomotive Society, thus securing its future on the Bluebell.
+As a start to the loco's overhaul the society's restoration team took on the complete rebuilding of the tender, which has received new dragboxes and a new tender body.

 Class: V, "Schools"